anchpop/wise_mans_haskell/book.md

 3
 ```

-Haskell is lazy and so our `weird` function doesn't even look at the value of it's parameter `x` (since it doesn't need it).
-That's good in our case, since the value of `x` is `undefined` and looking at it would crash our program.
+Haskell is lazy and so our `weird` function doesn't even look at the value of its parameter `x` (since it doesn't need it).
+That's good in our case since the value of `x` is `undefined` and looking at it would crash our program.

 !newthought(Undefined can) also be a very useful tool.
-Lets say you're writing a program and you're not really sure how to write a function you need.
+Let's say you're writing a program and you're not really sure how to write a function you need.
 You can just define it as `undefined` and then you can go work on something else.
 Your program won't work until you define that function for real, of course, but you can call it elsewhere and Haskell will do its work in making sure your types check out.
 Newer versions of GHC make this even easier, with what's called a *type holes*.
-Anywhere GHC expects a value you can add an `_` and GHC will still allow you to compile, but give you a warning that your function won't work at runtime.
+Anywhere GHC expects a value you can add a `_` and GHC will still allow you to compile but gives you a warning that your function won't work at runtime.

 # When things might go wrong.